microsoft/Data-Science-For-Beginners/3-Data-Visualization/10-visualization-quantities/README.md

 plt.show()
 ```
 In this plot you can see the range, per category, of the Minimum Length and Maximum length of a given bird category.
-You can safely say,  that, given this data,  the bigger the bird, the larger its length range.
+You can safely say that, given this data, the bigger the bird, the larger its length range.
 Fascinating!

 ![superimposed values](images/superimposed.png)